Rush Hour Accident Lawyer Philadelphia

 Philadelphia is an ever-expanding city with a population that is constantly growing.
 With the population of more than 1.6 million people (and counting), rush hour traffic not only gets heavier, but also extends longer, which increases the risk of car accidents.

 The more vehicles occupy a road or highway during rush hour, the higher the likelihood of getting into a car crash.
-Our Philadelphia rush hour accident attorney at The Law Offices of Greg Prosmushkin, P.C., explains that the risk of minor and serious car accidents increases during peak times, especially on Philadelphia highways that are infamous for congested traffic in our city such as I-76 (Schuylkill Expressway), I-95, and US-1 (Roosevelt Boulevard)
+Our Philadelphia Rush Hour Accident Lawyer at The Law Offices of Greg Prosmushkin, P.C., explains that the risk of minor and serious Car Accidents increases during peak times, especially on Philadelphia highways that are infamous for congested traffic in our city such as I-76 (Schuylkill Expressway), I-95, and US-1 (Roosevelt Boulevard)